BRIEFOctober 10, 2025

 Advancing Needed Credit Enhancement for Ukraine Trust Fund (ADVANCE Ukraine TF)

 The ADVANCE Ukraine TF is aimed at providing IBRD lending credit enhancement for projects and operations in Ukraine.
 It follows the World Bank’s bilateral shareholder guarantee framework and is financed through the issuance and deposit of promissory notes.
-To date, the Government of Japan has contributed $7 billion in promissory notes.
+To date, the Government of Japan has contributed $8.5 billion in promissory notes.
 The first $1.5 billion Ukraine Relief and Recovery Development Policy Loan was approved by the World Bank’s Board of Executive Directors on June 29, 2023.
-Subsequent World Bank loans backed by credit enhancement from the ADVANCE Ukraine TF were made to support projects in housing, agriculture, social protection, and sustaining critical government services.
+Subsequent World Bank loans backed by credit enhancement from the ADVANCE Ukraine TF were made to support projects in agriculture, social protection, sustaining critical government services, enhancing Ukraine’s macro-financial stability, developing public investment management system and fiscal governance, as well as in healthcare and transport sectors.

 IFC